Illicit drug use in Australia

 Illicit drug use in Australia is the recreational use of prohibited drugs in Australia.
 Illicit drugs include illegal drugs (such as cannabis, opiates, and certain types of stimulants), pharmaceutical drugs (such as pain-killers and tranquillisers) when used for non-medical purposes, and other substances used inappropriately (such as inhalants).
 According to government and community organisations, the use and abuse, and the illegality, of illicit drugs is a social, health and legal issue that creates an annual illegal market estimated to be worth A$6.7 billion.
+Estimates made in 2022 place the figure at A$11.3 billion per year.

 In Australia, many drugs are regulated by the federal Standard for the Uniform Scheduling of Medicines and Poisons, as well as various state and territory laws.
 This includes many prescription-only drugs which are considered "illicit drugs" if the holder does not have a prescription or other authority to possess them.
 However alcoholic beverages, tobacco and caffeine are not covered by this law.